-1. Under the Constitution and laws of the State, THDA has lawful power and authority, among other things, to carry out the Program, to provide funds therefor by the adoption of the Resolution and the issuance and sale of the Issue 2023-3 Bonds and to perform its obligations under the terms and conditions of the Resolution, including the financing of single family mortgage loans and collecting and enforcing the collection of revenues and prepayments as covenanted in the Resolution.
+1. Under the Constitution and laws of the State, THDA has lawful power and authority, among other things, to carry out the Program, to provide funds therefor by the adoption of the Resolution and the issuance and sale of the Issue 2024-1 Bonds and to perform its obligations under the terms and conditions of the Resolution, including the financing of single family mortgage loans and collecting and enforcing the collection of revenues and prepayments as covenanted in the Resolution.

 - 2. The Resolution has been duly adopted by THDA and is valid and binding upon THDA. - 3.
-The Issue 2023-3 Bonds are valid and legally binding special, limited obligations of THDA and are entitled to the equal benefit, protection and security of the provisions, covenants and agreements of the Resolution. - 4.
-The Resolution creates, for the benefit of the holders of the Residential Finance Program Bonds, including the Issue 2023-3 Bonds, the valid pledge of and lien on revenues, as defined in the Resolution, and moneys and securities held or set aside or to be held or set aside in the Funds and Accounts established thereunder, subject only to the provisions of the Resolution permitting the application thereof for the purposes and on the terms and conditions set forth in the Resolution. - 5.
-Pursuant to the Resolution, THDA has validly covenanted in the manner and to the extent provided in the Resolution, among other things, to make or purchase mortgage loans under the Program with the proceeds of the Issue 2023-3 Bonds, to do all acts and things necessary to receive and collect revenues and, when applicable, prepayments. - 6.
-The Issue 2023-3 Bonds do not constitute a debt or liability or obligation of the State or a pledge of its full faith and credit or of its taxing power and are payable solely from the funds provided therefor pursuant to the Resolution and the Act. - 7.
-Under existing laws, regulations, rulings and judicial decisions, interest on the Issue 2023-3A Bonds (i) is excludable from gross income for federal income tax purposes and (ii) is not a specific preference item for purposes of the federal alternative minimum tax imposed on individuals; for tax years beginning after December 31, 2022, interest on the Issue 2023-3A Bonds may affect the federal alternative minimum tax imposed on certain corporations.
-The opinion described above assumes the accuracy of certain representations and compliance by THDA with covenants designed to satisfy the requirements of the Code that must be met subsequent to the issuance of the Issue 2023-3A Bonds.
+The Issue 2024-1 Bonds are valid and legally binding special, limited obligations of THDA and are entitled to the equal benefit, protection and security of the provisions, covenants and agreements of the Resolution. - 4.
+The Resolution creates, for the benefit of the holders of the Residential Finance Program Bonds, including the Issue 2024-1 Bonds, the valid pledge of and lien on revenues, as defined in the Resolution, and moneys and securities held or set aside or to be held or set aside in the Funds and Accounts established thereunder, subject only to the provisions of the Resolution permitting the application thereof for the purposes and on the terms and conditions set forth in the Resolution. - 5.
+Pursuant to the Resolution, THDA has validly covenanted in the manner and to the extent provided in the Resolution, among other things, to make or purchase mortgage loans under the Program with the proceeds of the Issue 2024-1 Bonds, to do all acts and things necessary to receive and collect revenues and, when applicable, prepayments. - 6.
+The Issue 2024-1 Bonds do not constitute a debt or liability or obligation of the State or a pledge of its full faith and credit or of its taxing power and are payable solely from the funds provided therefor pursuant to the Resolution and the Act. - 7.
+Under existing laws, regulations, rulings and judicial decisions, interest on the Issue 2024-1A Bonds (i) is excludable from gross income for federal income tax purposes and (ii) is not a specific preference item for purposes of the federal alternative minimum tax imposed on individuals; interest on the Issue 2024-1A Bonds may affect the federal alternative minimum tax imposed on certain corporations.
+The opinion described above assumes the accuracy of certain representations and compliance by THDA with covenants designed to satisfy the requirements of the Code that must be met subsequent to the issuance of the Issue 2024-1A Bonds.
 THDA has covenanted to comply with such requirements.
-Failure to comply with such requirements could cause interest on the Issue 2023-3A Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Issue 2023-3A Bonds. - 8.
-Interest on the Issue 2023-3B Bonds will not be excludable from the gross income of the recipient thereof for federal tax purposes. - 9.
-Under the existing laws of the State as enacted and construed on the date hereof, the interest on the Issue 2023-3 Bonds, their transfer, and the income therefrom, including any profit made on the sale thereof, shall at all times be free from taxation by the State or any local unit or political subdivision or other instrumentality of the State, excepting inheritance and gift taxes; provided however, the Issue 2023-3 Bonds and the interest received thereon are included in the measure of privilege taxes imposed by the State.
+Failure to comply with such requirements could cause interest on the Issue 2024-1A Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Issue 2024-1A Bonds. - 8.
+Interest on the Issue 2024-1B Bonds will not be excludable from the gross income of the recipient thereof for federal tax purposes. - 9.
+Under the existing laws of the State as enacted and construed on the date hereof, the interest on the Issue 2024-1 Bonds, their transfer, and the income therefrom, including any profit made on the sale thereof, shall at all times be free from taxation by the State or any local unit or political subdivision or other instrumentality of the State, excepting inheritance and gift taxes; provided however, the Issue 2024-1 Bonds and the interest received thereon are included in the measure of privilege taxes imposed by the State.